onetofew360/Inverter_Drive_Simulator/README.md

 # Inverter Drive Simulator

-The **Inverter Drive Simulator** is a desktop app, written to simulate a variable frequency drive (VFD) controlling an induction motor.
+This is a desktop app, written to simulate a variable frequency drive (VFD) controlling an induction motor.
 It provides a user interface for configuring motor and drive parameters, simulating input signals, monitoring motor behavior, injecting faults, and visualizing real-time plots.

 ## Application Structure